Timana Tahu: Background

-Tahu was born in Melbourne of a New Zealand Māori father and an Australian Aboriginal mother, as a result he was eligible for both the New Zealand Kiwis and Australian Kangaroos.
+Tahu was born in Melbourne to a New Zealand Māori father and an Australian Aboriginal mother (Kuku Yalanji), as a result, he was eligible for both the New Zealand Kiwis and Australian Kangaroos.
 He grew up in St Kilda before moving with his mother to Bourke in western New South Wales at the age of 12.
 From there he went on to live in towns including Wilcannia, Grafton, and Byron Bay.

-Tahu and his partner Kasey have three children.
+Tahu and his partner, Kasey, have three children.
 They met while young; their oldest child was born when he was 18.

 Rugby league career

 Newcastle Knights (1999–2004)

-Tahu made his first grade debut in Round 12, 1999 against South Sydney at the Sydney Football Stadium.
+Tahu made his first-grade debut in Round 12, 1999, against South Sydney at the Sydney Football Stadium.
 In the 2000 season, Tahu scored 20 tries in 26 games as Newcastle reached the preliminary final against the Sydney Roosters.
-Tahu scored a try during the match which Newcastle lost 26–20.
+Tahu scored a try during the match, which Newcastle lost 26–20.

 Tahu played in the Knights 2001 premiership side, scoring a try that cemented the victory as Newcastle defeated Parramatta 30–24.
-The grand final victory has been described as one of the greatest grand final upsets as Parramatta went into the game as raging hot favourites and had only lost 4 games all season.
+The grand final victory has been described as one of the greatest grand final upsets, as Parramatta went into the game as raging hot favourites and had only lost 4 games all season.
 Tahu scored 82 tries in 97 games during his first spell with the club.